4 week Sri Lanka itinerary: Ultimate travel guide for 2024

 Weligama

-Weligama has lovely sandy bays and a selection surf shacks lining the beach for board rental and surfing lessons.
+Weligama has lovely sandy bays and a selection of surf shacks lining the beach, where you can rent a board or take surfing lessons.

-There is a range of watersports in Weligama including surfing, stand-up paddling and snorkelling.
-Weligama is actually one of the best places for surfing in Sri Lanka.
+Weligama offers a range of watersports, including surfing, stand-up paddling, and snorkelling.
+It is actually one of the best places to surf in Sri Lanka.

 Mirissa to Weligama